KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 				"../Common/OpenXRDebugUtils.h"
 				"../Common/OpenXRHelper.h")

 	All the files listed above with `../Common/*.*` are available to download below.
-In the next section, you will find the links and discussion of their usage.
+In the next section, you will find the links and a discussion of their usage.
 This tutorial includes all the graphics APIs header and cpp files; you only need to download the files for your chosen graphics API.

 	Add the following code to `Chapter2/CMakeLists.txt`: